veronicasalt/vera-voice-assistant/README.md

 - **Exit**: Say "Exit" to terminate the program.

 ## Limitations
-Speech Recognition: Accuracy depends on the clarity of the user's speech and the quality of the microphone.
+Speech Recognition: Accuracy depends on the clarity of the user's speech and the quality of the microphone.  <br>
-Internet Dependency: Requires an active internet connection for both speech recognition and text-to-speech features.
+Internet Dependency: Requires an active internet connection for both speech recognition and text-to-speech features.  <br>
 Location Search Bug: The variable location in the "find location" feature is undefined.
-Replace location with search in the URL generation.
+Replace location with search in the URL generation.  <br>

 ## Future Improvements
 - Add more robust error handling and fallback mechanisms.